 Purchase requests should include composer/title or collection title/performer, the publisher and the music publisher number (complete with prefixes and suffixes).
 A copy of the source of the information should be provided whenever possible.
 Requests for music recordings, regardless of format, should be sent to Beth Brotherton, 859-4349.

 A variety of equipment is available on which patrons may listen to recordings within the library.

-There one networked computer in the Music Library for patron use.
-ALEX, databases and other resources may be accessed from them.
-Local black and white printing is available from either computer.
+There is one networked computer in the Music Library for patron use.
+ALEX, databases and other resources may be accessed from it.
+Local black and white printing is available from the computer.

-Food and drink are not allowed in the Music Library.
+Food and drinks are not allowed in the Music Library.